Ph.D., History and Philosophy of Science, Cambridge University

 B.A., Anthropology, University of Chicago

 John Tresch is an historian of science and technology.
-Trained in anthropology and philosophy, his work investigates various sciences and their interactions with diverse cultural formations.
-He focuses on changing methods, instruments, and institutions in the sciences, arts, and media; connections among disciplines, cosmology, social order, and ritual; and shifting definitions of the rational and real.
+Trained in anthropology and philosophy, his work focuses on changing methods, instruments, and institutions in the sciences, arts, and media; connections among disciplines, cosmology, social order, and ritual; and shifting definitions of the rational and real.

-His book, The Romantic Machine, set in France before the revolution of 1848, examined intersections between romanticism, science, industry, and utopian politics; it won the 2013 History of Science Society's Pfizer Award for Outstanding Book.
-His next book, The Reason for the Darkness of the Night: Edgar Allan Poe and the Forging of American Science, shows Poe's technical obsessions in the light of an unruly print culture and scientists' efforts to institute authority over knowledge.
-Other ongoing projects focus on "cosmograms" as a tool for comparing natural orders (as in the Anthropocene), and on contemporary and historical neuroscience.
+His book, The Romantic Machine, examined intersections between romanticism, science, industry, and utopian politics in France before the revolution of 1848; it won the History of Science Society's Pfizer Award for Outstanding Book in 2013.
+His next book, The Reason for the Darkness of the Night: Edgar Allan Poe and the Forging of American Science, shows Poe's technical obsessions in the light of an unruly culture of popular science and projects to impose authority over knowledge.
+Other ongoing projects examine "cosmograms" as a tool for comparing natural orders, and on contemporary and historical neuroscience.

-He has held fellowships at Columbia's Society of Fellows in the Humanities, Northwestern, the University of Chicago, the Max Planck Institute for History of Science in Berlin, the Huntington Library, the Cullman Center at the New York Public Library, and the Institute for Advanced Study in Princeton, and has been visiting researcher at King's College London and at the Ecole des Hautes Etudes en Sciences Sociales.
+He has held fellowships from Columbia's Society of Fellows in the Humanities, Northwestern, the University of Chicago, the Max Planck Institute for History of Science in Berlin, the National Endowment for the Humanities, the Huntington Library, the Cullman Center at the New York Public Library, and the Institute for Advanced Study in Princeton, and has been visiting researcher at King's College London and at the Ecole des Hautes Etudes en Sciences Sociales.
 He is editor-in-chief of the History of Anthropology Newsletter.

 Click for list of publications with downloadable articles.

 Aesthetics of Universal Knowledge.
-Collection co-edited with Simon Schaffer and Pasquale Gagliardi, forthcoming.
+Collection co-edited with Simon Schaffer and Pasquale Gagliardi, Palgrave, 2017.

 "Every Society Invents the Failed Utopia It Deserves."
 On history, fiction, and utopia.
 Public Domain Review, 2016